How To Build a Charming DIY Faux Fireplace Mantel Surround

 Mix different textures such as metal, wood, glass, and fabric, adding depth and keeping the eye moving across the mantel.

-Always consider the weight of the mantel and the strength of the wall when choosing your attachment method.
+Always consider the mantel’s weight and the wall’s strength when choosing your attachment method.

 When it comes to choosing a mantel for your faux fireplace, there are numerous options, each offering its own unique style and character.
 Here are some creative ideas for what can be used as a mantel: